 THE SKELETON DANCE

-Through the hardship of the Covid-19 Pandemic, Emma & Ella believe that everyone has grieved something, be it a loved one, important events, or normalcy.
-The goal of The Skeleton Dance is to provoke thought about the ways in which we respond to hardship and comfort one another.
+The goal of THE SKELETON DANCE is to provoke thought about the ways in which we respond to hardship and comfort one another.

 Click here to read about supporting a young person through grief and loss, and click here to read about how to process and find support if you’re grieving.